hugob1234/hugob1234/README.md

-Hello , my name is Hugo and im an aspiring AI engineer.
+Hello , my name is Hugo Burton.

+I am half polish and half english.

-I am 17 years old.
+Im 17 yrs old.

-Have experience with python , ruby , html , css , JavaScript
+Languages(i have experience with): python , html , css , javascript , ruby.

+I would to work in tech industry in future.